sam-leenderts/kube-sn-cluster/readme.md

 # Instructions

-The cluster can be build be following each step below or by using the `make build` command.
-This will build a Kubernetes 1.30 Cluster.
+The cluster can be build by following each step below or by using the `make build` command.
+This command use the default settings and will build a Kubernetes 1.30 single node Cluster.

 ## Creating a Non-Root User